davidhemp/sc23-notes/HPCSYSPROS23.md

 Reliable authentication is a key component of all HPC systems.
 This paper discusses an approach that bypasses systemic authentication problems experienced by the authors to provide a simple and reliable manner of managing service accounts and user groups for HPC centers using plain text caches and alternatives to passwords.

 <ins>Notes</ins>
+Guardant Health does blood-sample-based cancer diagnostics.
+This is for active treatment not research so a job failure can delay treatment.
+They were seeing job failures because of LDAP and SSSD issues.
+They addressed this using libnss-extrausers.
+This provides /var/lib/extrausers which is basiclly a dump/cache of AD.
+Using git for version control.
+As the file looks like normal passwd, adding new users is much simpler.
+No passwords, SSH keys with google auth for SUDO.
+Sounds like the real issue is a messy sssd.conf and also having all users in a single OU instead of a seperate OU for just HPC users.

 ### Heterogeneous Syslog Analysis: There Is Hope
 https://sc23.conference-program.com/presentation/?id=ws_hpcsysp108&sess=sess422